Sydney-Informatics-Hub/ace3tool/README.md

 # PIPE-5195: ACE-III online screening tool

+**Note**: the primary repository for this code is now at https://github.com/Sydney-Informatics-Hub/ace3tool.

 This repo contains the code for <https://sydney-informatics-hub.github.io/ace3tool/>.
 The raw data required to generate some of the JSON data/model coefficients used in the site is not included.